jkingportfolio/CI_PP2_Connect4/README.md

 Other features of the Nav Bar include:

 - It is fully responsive due to using the Bootstrap v5.0.2 nav bar which then produces a toggler menu for smaller screens.
 - A hover effect on the text of the navigation bar text allows the user to understand that it is a clickable link.
-Upon clicking the link the user will be taken to the desired page
+Upon clicking the link the user will be presented with the desired modal.

-- Covered in user story: xx
+- Covered in user story: None yet, create user story to reflect

 ##### Desktop